nmshd/documentation/_docs_explore/51-backbone.md

 ### BLOB Storage

-A BlOB (binary large object) storage is used to store files uploaded by the user.
+A BLOB (binary large object) storage is used to store files uploaded by the user.

 A BLOB storage is usually scaled horizontally (more storage).
 Access performance is not critical for the given use cases.